xebia-functional/fetch/README.md

 // res1: Option[(String, String, String)] = Some((1,2,3))
 ```

-Note that the `DataSource#batch` method is not mandatory, it will be implemented in terms of `DataSource#fetch` if you don't provide an implementation.
+Note that the `DataSource#batch` method is not mandatory.
+It will be implemented in terms of `DataSource#fetch` if you don't provide an implementation.

 ```scala
 object UnbatchedToString extends Data[Int, String] {